sk66641/Random-Disco-Light-Simulator/CODE_OF_CONDUCT.md

 ## Guidelines:

 - Before creating an issue, use the search feature to check if a similar issue already exists.
 - Issues are assigned on the basis of “first come, first served.”
-Others get a chance if the issue gets stale and the assignee is inactive for 5+ days.
+Others get a chance if the issue gets stale and the assignee is inactive for over two weeks.
 - Do not create a Pull Request until the issue has been assigned to you.
 - Always mention the issue number for which the Pull Request is being created.
 You can use one of the following keywords in your PR description or comment to reference the issue: